ropenscilabs/statistical-software/README.md

 potential form of a model for the lifecycle of open source software, it nevertheless seems reasonable to initially distinguish between the following three primary developmental phases:

-1. Initial conception and “internal” development; followed in response to some sufficient degree of community engagement and interaction with the software by:
-2. Open, and often inherently unpredictable, ongoing development as a living piece of software in the “open”, before
-3. Senescence, decline (in use), and abandonment.

 **1. Initial Conception and “Internal” Development** This is perhaps the single stage in the development of open source software which has